cube-soft/cube.pdf/Readme.md

 ![Screenshot](https://github.com/cube-soft/Cube.Pdf/blob/master/Applications/Editor/Assets/Overview.png?raw=true)

 [CubePDF Utility](https://www.cube-soft.jp/cubepdfutility/) is a PDF editor which can insert, remove, move, rotate pages, add or modify some metadata (PDF version, title, author, subject, keywords, creator, page layout), and encryption settings GUI.
-The application uses PDFium and iTextSharp.
+The application depends on the PDFium and iText libraries.

 You can get the executable installer from the [download page](https://www.cube-soft.jp/cubepdfutility/) (Japanese) or [GitHub Releases](https://github.com/cube-soft/Cube.Pdf/releases).
 Source codes of the CubePDF Utility are in the [Applications/Editor](https://github.com/cube-soft/Cube.Pdf/tree/master/Applications/Editor).